Wholesale Market Participation via Competitive DER Aggregation: Conclusions

 where $g\in [0, \infty)$ is the BTM distributed generation (DG).
 The prosumer is a producer if $z<0$ and a consumer if $z\ge 0$.

-In evaluating the benchmark prosumer surplus under a regulated utility, we assume that the prosumer maximizes its surplus under the utility's NEM X tariff with parameter $\pibf=(\pi^+, \pi^-, \pi^0)$, where $\pi^+$ is the retail (consumption) rate, $\pi^-$ the sell (production) rate, and $\pi^0$ the connection charge.
-In general $\pi^-\le \pi^+$ under NEM X tariff, and the prosumer's energy bill $P^\pi(z)$ for the net consumption $z$ is given by the following convex function \bea P^{\pibf} (z) = \max\{\pi^+ z, \pi^-z\} + \pi^{\mbox{ 0}}, \eea The prosumer surplus under NEM with parameter $\pi$ is
+In evaluating the benchmark prosumer surplus under a regulated utility, we assume that the prosumer maximizes its surplus under the utility's NEM tariff, where $\pi^+$ is the retail (consumption) rate, $\pi^-$ the sell (production) rate, and $\pi^0$ the connection charge.
+In general $\pi^-\le \pi^+$ under NEM tariff, and the prosumer's energy bill $P(z)$ for the net consumption $z$ is given by the following convex function \bea P(z) := \max\{\pi^+ z, \pi^-z\} + \pi^{\mbox{ 0}}.\nn \eea The prosumer surplus under NEM is